mwylerCH/IVIPrimerTester/README.md

 The next generation of IVIPrimerTester will
 - screen also for influenza strains from GISAID
 - produce alignments for visual inspetions of mismatches
-- develop a scoring method to assess the annealing efficiency
+- implement a scoring method to assess the annealing efficiency
 - assesment of PCR probes